 Prophylactic treatment for patients with HAE 1/2 improves health outcomes by reducing the number of acute attacks.
-In the base case analyses, Haegarda (\$243,000 per QALY), Cinryze (\$5,870,000 per QALY) and lanadelumab (\$1,020,000 per QALY) all far exceeded cost-effectiveness thresholds of \$100,000 to \$150,000 per QALY.
-Haegarda (\$132,000 per QALY) did reach cost-effectiveness ratios below \$150,000 per QALY when evaluated from a modified societal perspective.
+In the base case analyses, Cinryze (\$5,954,000 per QALY), Haegarda (\$328,000 per QALY), and lanadelumab (\$1,108,000 per QALY) all far exceeded cost-effectiveness thresholds of \$100,000 to \$150,000 per QALY.

 The overall cost-effectiveness of prophylactic treatment is dependent upon the balance between the costs of therapies used for prophylaxis and the costs of on-demand treatment that can be avoided by reducing acute attacks.
 This effect is magnified by the high costs of both prophylactic and on-demand therapies and the fact that patients receive treatment over their remaining lifetime.
 The economic modeling results are therefore highly sensitive to assumptions made about variables such as the baseline rate of acute attacks and the likelihood that patients will switch dosing schedules over time for prophylactic therapy.
-For example, the cost-effectiveness of prophylactic treatment with Haegarda varied from \$50,000 per QALY for patients with 3.83 acute attack per month to \$500,000 per QALY for patients with a baseline of 3.28 attacks per month.
-Similarly, despite a baseline cost-effectiveness for lanadelumab of more than \$1 million per QALY when administered every two weeks, if 79.9% of patients who are attack free for six months switch to every four week dosing, which the FDA label says "may be considered," then prophylactic treatment with lanadelumab becomes dominant (improves outcomes and saves costs).
+For example, the cost-effectiveness of prophylactic treatment with Haegarda varied from \$50,000 per QALY for patients with 3.52 acute attacks per month to \$500,000 per QALY for patients with a baseline of 3.32 attacks per month.
+Similarly, despite a baseline cost-effectiveness for lanadelumab of more than \$1 million per QALY when administered every two weeks, if 86.7% of patients who are attack free for six months switch to every four week dosing, which the FDA label says "may be considered," then prophylactic treatment with lanadelumab becomes dominant (improves outcomes and saves costs).
 Cinryze, however, appeared unlikely to be cost-effective at usual thresholds across a range of assumptions.